scholarships available

 1. Intuitive Ritual Craft

-What are our rituals to reconnect with Earth, soul, ancestors, and the vast forces of this multi-dimensional universe that support us to grieve, to become more whole, and to co-create a more just and beautiful world?
+What are our rituals to reconnect with Earth, soul, ancestors, and all that supports us to grieve, to become more whole, and to co-create a more just and beautiful world?

 • Practice the art of sacred grief ritual, praise ritual, and self-designed ceremony to honor life's sacred thresholds